rgb-archive/spec/01-contracts.md

 ### Proof-of-burn

-Token owners have the ability to *burn* tokens in order to claim or redeem any of the benefits [this sucks but I have no idea how to describe it :/] carried by their tokens.
+Token owners have the ability to *burn* tokens in order to claim or redeem any of the rights associated with their tokens.

 To do this, token owner have to send them to the `burn_address`, specified in the contract.
 The proof showing the transfer should then be published by the asset issuer itself [how?] to *prove* that the supply has been deflated.